NiklasFrac/stat-arb-research-/README.md

 - research claims from broader live-trading claims.

 The intended contribution is therefore methodological and empirical: the project studies whether the proposed overlay improves trade selection within a transparent daily-data framework.

-The exported folders are retained as research artifacts corresponding to completed stages of the pipeline.

 ## Current status